The forerunner of this group (Portishead Railway Action Group) began to campaign for the reopening of the line in 2000.

-The line from Bristol to Royal Portbury Docks is in use as a freight line, leaving 3.2 miles of disused track to be reinstated, and the whole route needs to be uprated to accept passenger traffic.
+The line from Bristol to Royal Portbury Docks has been in use as a freight line since 2002, leaving 3.2 miles of disused track to be reinstated, and the whole route needs to be upgraded to accept passenger traffic.

-New railway investment projects have to be managed through Network Rail’s GRIP process (Governance for Railway Investment Projects).
-There are 8 stages in GRIP, and construction will start at GRIP stage 6.
+New railway investment projects now have to be managed through Network Rail’s GRIP process (Governance for Railway Investment Projects).
+There are 8 stages in GRIP, and construction starts at GRIP stage 6.

 Three options for the Portishead terminus station site were considered by North Somerset Council in 2014.
 Details ...